linevych/posts/posts/en/django-iniline-in-fieldset.md

 Lang: en
 Image: /images/django-inline-in-fieldset-with-css.png
 Featured_image: /images/django-inline-in-fieldset-with-css.png
-Tags: django, python, admin, StackOverFlow-driven development
+Tags: django, python, admin, StackOverflow-driven development
 Summary:

-Poistioning of the TabularInline, it would seem to be a simple task.
-Most of Django develepers face this challenge when the size of ModelAdmin becomes bigger then the several "screens" and ordering becomes critical for the usability.
+The positioning of the TabularInline, it would seem to be a simple task.
+Most of Django developers face this challenge when the size of ModelAdmin becomes bigger than the several "screens" and ordering becomes critical for the usability.

 ## Problem